Red Hall, Bourne: Modern

 In 1959, when the railway station closed, local councillors voted unanimously to demolish it.
 It was vacant until 1962, when Bourne United Charities acquired its freehold, and refurbished it.
-Although it was initiately promised that it would be opened as a museum and community centre, this was never carried out, and it is instead currently in use as the charity's offices, although some rooms are available to be hired out for functions.
+Although it was initiately promised that it would be opened as a museum and community centre, this was never carried out, and it was instead put into use as the charity's offices, although some rooms are available to be hired out for functions.

 In popular culture

 There was a disproven theory that the house was used by Guy Fawkes and his co-conspirators during the Gunpowder Plot.

-In 1996, it was featured in The Fortunes and Misfortunes of Moll Flanders, with filming taking place over three days in May.
+In 1996, it was featured in the television programme The Fortunes and Misfortunes of Moll Flanders, with filming taking place over three days in May of that year.